1.1. The name of this organization shall be the Minnesota Association of Rehabilitation Providers (MARP), hereinafter referred to as MARP.

 5.4.
 Secretary.
 The Secretary shall keep the minutes of all meetings of the Board of Directors, the Executive Committee and members; shall have charge and custody of the seal and records of the Board; and shall be responsible for the dissemination of all information pertinent to the ongoing operation of MARP and shall assign duties necessary to achieve the dissemination of this information.

 5.5.
 Treasurer.
-The Treasurer shall have charge and custody of all funds of MARP, shall maintain an accurate accounting system and shall present financial reports, including financial statements, annual budgets and annual audits, to the Board of Directors in such manner and form as the Board may from time to time determine.
+The Treasurer shall have charge and custody of all funds of MARP, shall maintain an accurate accounting system and shall present financial reports, including financial statements, to the Board of Directors in such manner and form as the Board may from time to time determine.
+The Board of Directors may, at its discretion, request an independent audit of the organization’s books.

 5.6.
 Membership Director.
 Shall be an elected representative of MARP and shall be responsible for review and recommendations regarding all membership applications and will be responsible for conducting membership drives.
 Shall also obtain and maintain membership information, including managing electronic communication by working closely with the Web Master/Database Director.